abogutalan/flask-cis3210-labs/README.txt

 You only need to punch a username in and click submit button. then prints them in a paragraph html tag.

-🤜  SUBMIT button: Creates a new user in the database by the values of username and password inputs of sign up form.
+🤜  SUBMIT(POST) button: Creates a new user in the database by the values of username and password inputs of sign up form.
 Input boxes have to be filled in.
+User is logged in if it is already in the database.
+If not, the program creates the user account in the database and log in.
+Stores the username in a session variable.

 🤜 PUT button: Updates the password of the user in database, so after creating a new user, you can change password input of the user  and click PUT button above then see the updated password of the user on the screen.

-🤜 DELETE button: Deletes user in database by username.
+🤜 DELETE button: Deletes the user in database by username and pops it out from cookies.

+🤜 logout button: It pops up on the page once the user logs in or runs the program on a new page when the user is logged in.
+It clears the session when clicked.

 🥊  Note: There is no function of navigation bar at the top and Remember me check box yet.